OWASP/threat-dragon/docs/usage/install/docker.md

 Note that here we have used a tag `local`, but it could be almost anything such as `dev`.

 #### Pulling/Downloading
-The released docker images are stored in [Docker Hub](https://hub.docker.com/repository/docker/threatdragon/owasp-threat-dragon) and can be accessed using docker `pull`.
-For example to download the `latest` development build from Docker hub use command :
+The released docker images are stored in [Docker Hub](https://hub.docker.com/r/owasp/threat-dragon/tags?page=1&ordering=name) and can be accessed using docker `pull`.
+For example to download the `v1.6.0` release build from Docker hub use command :
-`docker pull threatdragon/owasp-threat-dragon:latest`.
+`docker pull owasp/threat-dragon:v1.6.0`.

 Note that `latest` is the very latest docker image from the main branch on the repository, so it may contain transitory bugs etc.

 #### Running